Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Introduction

 \section{Introduction}

-Relation extraction (RE) is an NLP task that distills factual information from text by identifying relationships between entities in the form of fact triplets (e.g.,⟨head, relation, tail⟩) \cite{Mintz2009DistantSF, BaldiniSoares2019MatchingTB, Wadhwa2023RevisitingRE, Wan2023GPTREIL}.
+Relation extraction (RE) is an NLP task that distills factual information from text by identifying relationships between entities in the form of fact triplets (e.g.,⟨head, relation, tail⟩) \cite{Califf1997RelationalLO, Mintz2009DistantSF, BaldiniSoares2019MatchingTB, Wan2023GPTREIL}.
 RE facilitates various downstream applications such as knowledge graph construction, question answering, and information retrieval ~\cite{Yuan2022JointME, He2023EntityRA, Yamada2023BiomedicalRE}; however, creating datasets for training RE models is costly and challenging, requiring annotators to identify entities and relations across large sections of text \cite{docred, biored}.

-Recent efforts have explored adapting the RE task to one of natural language inference (NLI), which enables leveraging relatively large NLI datasets to improve performance on an RE-adapted task \cite{Sainz2021LabelVA, Sainz2022TextualEF, nbr}.
+Recent efforts have explored adapting the RE task into a natural language inference (NLI) task, where the goal is to determine whether a given hypothesis logically follows from, contradicts, or is neutral with respect to a premise.
+This adaptation enables the use of relatively large NLI datasets to improve performance on an RE-adapted task \cite{Sainz2021LabelVA, Sainz2022TextualEF, nbr}.
 RE-to-NLI works transform relation instances into premises paired with $m$ class-indicative hypotheses where $m$ is the number of relation classes in a dataset.
-A language model is trained to label premise-hypothesis pairs as entailed, contradicted, or neutral.
-We build on this line of work by introducing \our, a novel NLI adaptation method that improves RE performance by leveraging three key enhancements: meta-class analysis, automatic feasible hypothesis filtering, and group-based prediction selection.
+A language model is trained to label premise-hypothesis pairs as \textit{entailed}, \textit{contradicted}, or \textit{neutral}.
+We build on this work by introducing \our, a novel NLI adaptation method that improves RE performance by leveraging three key enhancements: automatic feasible hypothesis filtering, meta-class analysis, and group-based prediction selection.